WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-Calls to action encouraging new purchases (“Shop now”, “Book today”)
+Calls to action encouraging purchases (e.g. “Shop now”)

 -